In Japan, summer is marked by a ton of lively festivals, and the Asakusa Samba Carnival is one of Tokyo's most colorful!

 Asakusa Samba Carnival: Date and time

-The Asakusa Samba Carnival is held annually (*) on the last Saturday of August.
+The Asakusa Samba Carnival is held annually.
 It starts at 1pm and ends at 6pm.
 During the five-hour carnival, this rough time schedule will determine when and in what league the parade will take place.

 ・1pm: Communication League (Executive committee and local children participate)